John Kilmartin (RAF officer): Postwar career

 Kilmartin remained in the RAF in the postwar period, spending the period from late-1945 to mid-1946 in Indonesia as a staff officer in the Air Headquarters there.
 Returning to the United Kingdom, he then attended the Empire Flying School at Hullavington.
 In September 1946 No. 249 Squadron was reformed in Iraq with Hawker Tempest fighter-bombers and Kilmartin was appointed its commander, serving in this capacity for 18 months.

 After a course at RAF Staff College at Bracknell, Kilmartin was posted to the Air Ministry where he served in a staff training role for several months.
 He was a staff officer at Wunstorf, in Germany, for a time before proceeding to a posting to Naples as an intelligence officer with the North Atlantic Treaty Organization's headquarters in southern Europe.
 After two years of service there he returned to the United Kingdom to take up an appointment as 'Wing Commander, Operations' at RAF Turnhouse.
 He went back to Germany in early 1957 to command a RAF station at Borgentreich for nearly 18 months.
 He retired from the RAF in July 1958.

 Later life

-Returning to civilian life, he took up chicken farming in Devon.
-In the mid-1970s, by which time he had married, he sold his farm and spent the next several years traveling through Europe.
+Returning to civilian life, he took up chicken farming in North Tawton, Devon.
+In the mid-1970s, by which time he had married, he sold his farm and spent the next several years travelling through Europe.
 In the mid-1980s he retired to Devon, where he died on 1 October 1998.

 Kilmartin is credited with having destroyed fourteen, possibly fifteen, aircraft, two of which were shared with other pilots.
 He is also credited with damaging one aircraft.